kstenerud/concise-encoding/cbe-specification.md

 ### Binary Floating Point

 Binary floating point values are stored in 32 or 64-bit ieee754 binary floating point format, or in 16-bit [bfloat](https://software.intel.com/sites/default/files/managed/40/8b/bf16-hardware-numerics-definition-white-paper.pdf) format, in little endian byte order.

+Following ieee754-2008 recommendations, the most significant bit of the significand field in a NaN (not a number) value is defined as the "quiet" bit.
+When set, the NaN is quiet.
+When cleared, the NaN is signaling.

+    s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = Quiet NaN (float32)
+    s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = Signaling NaN (float32)

 Examples: